 Many of us still prefer to use the built-in Disk Cleanup Tool.
 But if you use the tool to delete the junk and temporary files, you may find that some files may still be present in the temp folder.
-This is because, by default Windows does not delete the temporary (.tmp) files in the %WinDir%\Temp folder and in other folders which have been created or accessed in the last 7 days.
+This is because, by default, Windows does not delete the temporary (.tmp) files in the %WinDir%\Temp folder and in other folders that have been created or accessed in the last 7 days.

 The temporary files aren’t useless and these are used by apps and programs as well as the operating system.
 These files may be those related to something you may be downloading or currently working upon.
 They could even be related to some application which may be still open.
 Windows plays it safe and chooses not to delete temporary files which may be less than 7 days old.
 However, it is normally safe and OK to delete temporary files, especially if some app or program is not working properly or you need to gain some disk space.

 If you wish, you can set Disk Cleanup Tool to delete all the files in the temp folders.